 Unlike in the case of no governance, firm B may not necessarily choose to engage in manipulation when only firm A is doing so.
-That is to say, when firm A engages in manipulation, firm B will achieve greater profit by choosing not to manipulate.
-Proposition 3 demonstrates the case in which firm B can also benefit without manipulation when only firm A engages in manipulation.
-At this point, the commission portion should not be too high (i.e. ).
-If firm B wants to benefit, the platform’s commission rate cannot be too high; otherwise, it would significantly reduce B’s profit margin, making it difficult to remain profitable without engaging in manipulation.
-When the manipulation cost is moderate (i.e. ) and the governance cost is large (i.e. ), firm B will be better off with a moderate compared to when it engages in manipulation.
-In this case, relative to manipulation, firm B experiences a reduction in demand by .
-When firm B chooses not to manipulate, it should aim to reduce this decrease as much as possible.
-Since is monotonically increasing to and monotonically decreasing to according to Eq.
-(47-2), it follows that should not be too small, while should not be too large.
-In this case, the perceived quality difference revealed by un-manipulated (i.e. authentic) reviews shouldn’t be too large to increase firm B’s initial market share as much as possible.
-A small can ensure firm B has enough original consumers to avoid the extra loss due to firm A’s manipulation.
-Meanwhile, shouldn’t be too small.
+This means that when firm A engages in manipulation, firm B achieves greater profit by choosing not to manipulate.
+Proposition 3 demonstrates a case in which firm B can also benefit without manipulation when only firm A engages in manipulation.
+At this point, the commission portion should not be too high (i.e., ).
+If firm B wants to benefit, the platform’s commission rate cannot be too high; otherwise, it would significantly reduce firm B’s profit margin, making it difficult to remain profitable without engaging in review manipulation.
+When the manipulation cost is moderate (i.e., ) and the governance cost is large (i.e., ), firm B will be better off with a moderate than when it engages in manipulation.
+In this case, relative to manipulation, firm B experiences a reduced demand by .
+Thus, when firm B chooses not to manipulate, it should aim to reduce this decrease as much as possible.
+Given that is monotonically increasing to and monotonically decreasing to based on Eq.
+(47-2), then it follows that should not be too small, while should not be too large.
+In this case, the perceived quality difference revealed by unmanipulated (i.e., authentic) reviews should not be too large to increase firm B’s initial market share as much as possible.
+A small can ensure that firm B has enough original consumers to avoid the extra loss due to firm A’s manipulation.
+Meanwhile, should not be too small.
 In the case of a large unit manipulation cost, firm A’s manipulation effort has a small influence.
-As is monotonically decreasing to according to Eq.
-(24), when is high, B can attract price-sensitive consumers by lowering its product price, resulting in higher profits than when engaging in manipulation.
+As is monotonically decreasing to in accordance with Eq.
+(24), when is high, B can attract price-sensitive consumers by lowering its product price, resulting in higher profits than when it engages in review manipulation.
 Therefore, firm B prefers choosing not to manipulate with a moderate in this case.